GerardOtiniano/chromatoPy/README.md

 ## Usage

-Once installed, you can start using chromatoPy to analyze your HPLC chromatographic data.
+Once installed, you can start using chromatoPy to analyze your HPLC and GC-FID chromatographic data.
 Below is a basic example demonstrating how to use the package to load and analyze data:

 ## Example